 The other was plastic drinking cups with holes made in the bottom using a heated nail.
 Ken did this for me.
 He used a lighter to heat up the tip of the nail and then pokes several holes into the bottom of each cup.

 Both of these larger seedling pots worked well; however, I found that the peat cups were harder to keep from drying out.
 The benefit of the peat cups, on the other hand is that you can plant them directly into the ground.
+I did use the peat moss containers for starting ornamental grass from seed, and the peat containers worked very well for that application.

 Hardening off seedlings outside